merge-lab/FI_Device_Library/README.md

 ### FT_SENSOR (FT_Sensor.h & FT_Sensor.cpp)
 Each individual sensor is represented by an object of the FT_Sensor class.
 This class exposes the following functions:
 - int get_ID() : returns the sensor's id number, assigned at creation
-- float get_pressure() : returns the sensor pressure in inH20
+- float get_pressure() : theoretical / intended behavior is to return sensor pressure in inH20.
+Note that, although these calculations *should* work given the right constants, in practice it is likely only a basic approximation and both calibration and more refined non-linear models may be neccesary for more accurate results
 - float get_raw_data() : returns whatever the appropriate unitless raw data is for the given sensor
-- SENSOR_TYPE get_sensor_type() : returns what kind of sensor this has been assigned as\
+- SENSOR_TYPE get_sensor_type() : returns what kind of sensor this has been assigned as

 The FT_Sensor class itself is simply a template class off of which other, more descript classes are implemented.
 This structure allows us to create new types of FT_Sensors, while abstracting all FT_Sensors to the same thing for the purposes of higher level use, data structure storage, etc. Current implementations of FT_Sensor include: